theuerc/Website/gitpod/docs/configure/billing/pay-as-you-go.md

 ## Good to know

-- Usage-based billing is an early-access (invitation only) feature.
+- Pay-as-you-go billing is an early-access (invitation only) feature.

-- You will need to cancel any existing plan, before configuring usage-based billing.
+- You will need to cancel any existing plan, before configuring pay-as-you-go billing.

 - Metered usage includes prebuilds.